Quick link to the EE&O manuscript submission page.

 How long should my review be?

-On the one hand, reviews under 1,000 words are unlikely to possess the depth and range needed to attain the goals described above.
-On the other hand, there is no upper word limit, so you should feel free to say what you believe is necessary to communicate your views about the reviewed work.
+A brief review of 300 words can suffice, if you are pressed for time.
+Nonetheless, there is no upper word limit, so you should feel free to say what you believe is necessary to communicate your views about the reviewed work.